OpenFn/docs/blog/2021-10-08-learn-write-jobs-part-1.md

 - data is a json object containing the data that needs to be processed and sent to the destination system.

-### expression.js
+### The expression.js file

 This the main file of a job and where all processing happens.
-It contains "simple" programs written using the OpenFN DSL for writing jobs.
+It can be named It contains "simple" programs written using the OpenFN DSL for writing jobs.
 The principle of this DSL is to have a small function which takes a state as input (remember the `state.json` file in the previous section) does data transformations / manipulations and returns a new state.
 Find an example below:

 ```javascript
 fn(state => {